chirag03k/ktp-theta-app/README.md

 ### Required Dependencies

 When you clone the project, run `npm install` to ensure that you have all required dependencies.
 This project uses Expo and Babel as its build tools, [Recoil]() to manage state, and [React Native Navigation]() to manage navigation between screens.
-Authentication and data storage is managed through [Google Firebase].
+Authentication and data storage is managed through [Google Firebase]().

 ## Contribution Rules